Paid Family Leave: Information for Workers

 You are eligible for Paid Family Leave benefits if you:

 - Are employed when you apply for the benefit.
-Your wages must have been reported by your covered employer in order for you to be eligible for the benefit.
+You must be currently employed to apply for paid family leave benefits.
+In addition, your wages must have been reported by your covered employer in order for you to be eligible for the benefit.
 If you are receiving unemployment compensation benefits, you are not eligible for Paid Family Leave.

 How can I calculate my Paid Family Leave benefits?